mincongzhang/AAD/detail_explain.md

 \end{aligned}
 $$

-We can use the chain rule to get the derivative
+We can use the chain rule to get the derivatives:

 $$
 \begin{aligned}